HyungKyu-Kim/HyungKyu-Kim.github.io/_posts/2019-04-13-Lung Cancer Diagnosis Clinical Decision Support System.md

 </figure>

 ##### Strengths of The Structure
-Generally, most systems in cancer diagnosis had similar structure.
+Generally, most systems in cancer diagnosis has similar structure.
-Among of them combinations with U-net based detector and classifier were popular solution.
+Among them combinations with U-net based detector and classifier were popular solution.
 **I embedded simple preprocess stage and segmentation network** in center of it.
 Network mapped 3d suspicious chunks to 2d ct slice, at the same time this stage that performed to segment area in suspicious chunks meant scrutinizing and filtering nodules.
-So, I was able to **remove many false positive nodules** from results from first stage.
+So, I was able to **remove many false positive nodules** from results in first stage.
 From those features, the system got simple but powerful improvement.

 ![Alt text](/images/medipixel/mp_chest_models.png)